rs/zerolog/README.md

 Zerolog's API is designed to provide both a great developer experience and stunning [performance](#performance).
 Its unique chaining API allows zerolog to write JSON log events by avoiding allocations and reflection.

-The uber's [zap](https://godoc.org/go.uber.org/zap) library pionieered this approach.
+The uber's [zap](https://godoc.org/go.uber.org/zap) library pioneered this approach.
 Zerolog is taking this concept to the next level with simpler to use API and even better performance.

-To keep the code base and the API simple, zerolog focues on JSON logging only.
+To keep the code base and the API simple, zerolog focuses on JSON logging only.

 ## Features